rudof-project/rudof/README.md

 - [shex_testsuite](https://github.com/weso/shex-rs/tree/master/shex_testsuite) contains the code required to run the ShEx testsuite.
 - [shacl_ast](https://github.com/weso/shex-rs/tree/master/shacl_ast) defines the SHACL core Abstract syntax.

-The following modules are simple proof of concepts and can be ignored.

-- [shex_pest](https://github.com/weso/shex-rs/tree/master/shex_pest) tries to define a compact syntax parser using [PEST](https://pest.rs/).
-It is no longer maintained.
-- [shex_antlr](https://github.com/weso/shex-rs/tree/master/shex_antlr) attempt to define ShEx compact grammar parser based on ANTLR.
-This is no longer maintained.

 ## Publishing the crates

 ```sh